Wassimbkl/Rutafem_data/README.md

 This project is developed with the Python version 3.13.9

 ## Setup Instructions
+1. Fork this repository to your GitHub account.
-1. Clone the repository to your local machine.
+2. Clone your forked repository to your local machine.
-2. Create a virtual environment:
+3. Create a virtual environment:
    ```bash
    python -m venv .venv
    ```
-3. Activate the virtual environment:
+4. Activate the virtual environment:
    - On Windows:
      ```bash
      .\.venv\Scripts\activate